 Berchtesgaden, Germany is beautiful mountain town tucked in the Alps near Salzburg, Austria waiting for you to explore it.
-There are lots of activities here with famous sights like the Hitler's Eagle's Nest and the Königssee among the most famous.
-Here are some things to do in Berchtesgaden.
+There are so many things to do in Berchtesgaden.
+Activities like the famous Hitler's Eagle's Nest and the Königssee among the most famous.

 Are you visiting Munich or Salzburg?
 Don't forget to check out Berchtesgaden!
 Here are things to do in Berchtesgaden, Germany. @germanytourism @berchtesgadende #germany #berchtesgaden